Spicy Broiled Shrimp

 Notes

-You can use all butter, all olive oil, or a combination of the two for this recipe.
+You can use butter, olive oil, or a combination of the two for this recipe.
 Use your best olive oil for this.
+If you'd like a bit more fat I think a little more butter will only improve the recipe!

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.